mbekle/InfoGraphic/README.md

 # InfoGraphic
-Designing and developing the InfoGraphic that c# applications use
+Designing and developing the InfoGraphic usercontrol(or component) that c# applications use